Diversity, Equity, Inclusion & Belonging

 • Diversity in curriculum, research & service

-Commit to support research on issues related to DEIB, and to train students to work with, teach, and serve individuals from diverse backgrounds and experiences.
+Commit to support research on issues related to inclusion and belonging, and to train students to work with, teach, and serve individuals from diverse backgrounds and experiences.

 • A diverse campus community